kubernetes101/pib-dev/labs/outer-loop.md

 ## Verify the Cluster Setup

-> If you get an SSH error, just retry every few seconds for the SSHD server to configure and start
+> If you get an SSH error, just retry every few seconds for the SSHD server to configure and start.

-- `flt create` creates the Azure VM that hosts the k3d cluster
-- Additional setup is done via the `cloud-init` script
-- We have to wait for the k3d setup to complete
-  - This usually takes 3-4 minutes after VM setup completes
+`flt create` creates the Azure VM that hosts the `k3d` cluster.
+Any additional setup is done via the `cloud-init` script.
+We have to wait for the `k3d` setup to complete, which usually takes 3-4 minutes after the VM setup completes.

 ```bash